niskyhilldev/NiskyhillWebApplication/Heroku.md

 # How to Deploy
-    - run Deploy.sh to get the latest version of the server
+    - run pullServer.sh to get the latest version of the server from the Server Branch
     - run pullWebFiles.bash to get the latest web files from the web branch
     - run mvn clean
     - run mvn package
-    - run git add ., commit, push
+    - run 'git add .'      'git commit -m"meaningfull message"'      'git push'
     - go to heroku website and deply Heroku-Deployment Branch